-In 2005, Vince Gilligan – a man who, at the time, was probably known only amongst the most die-hard of X-Files fans – was told by a Sony Exec. that his pitch for Breaking Bad was “the single worst idea for a TV show that I have ever heard in my whole life”.
+In 2005, Vince Gilligan, a man who, at the time, will have been known only to the most die-hard of X-Files fans, was told by a Sony Exec. that his pitch for Breaking Bad was “the single worst idea for a TV show that I have ever heard in my whole life”.

-2018 marks the 10 year anniversary of AMC’s ground-breaking series that went from “the single worst idea” to a critically acclaimed sensation that changed the face of television forever.
-Picking out the show’s best bits proves as difficult as, say, swatting a fly…
+2018 marks the 10 year anniversary of AMC’s ground-breaking show: A series that went from “the single worst idea” to a critically acclaimed sensation that changed the face of television forever.
+Picking out the show’s best bits has proven to be as difficult as, say, swatting a fly.

 SPOILERS?
 You’re goddam’ right…

 - The Pilot – Season 1, Episode 1